thusspokedata/kooben-final-project-aws-bootcamp/README.md

 ### Terraform Resource Graph
 ![Infrastructure Graph](documentation/graph.svg)

 This automatically generated diagram shows the relationships between Terraform resources and the overall architecture of the system.
-It represents all the AWS resources and their connections as defined in the Terraform code.
+It represents all the AWS resources and their connections as defined in the Terraform code. 😬 The graph might look a bit chaotic due to the complex relationships between resources, but it provides valuable insights into the infrastructure dependencies.

 - **Locations**:
   - Cloud Architecture: `documentation/Cloud-Architecture.png`
   - Terraform Graph: `documentation/graph.svg`
 - **How to update the graph**: Run `terraform graph | dot -Tsvg > documentation/graph.svg` from the `infra` directory
 - **Requirements**: GraphViz must be installed (`brew install graphviz` on macOS)

+## **🛠️ Tools and Practices**
+This project leverages several tools and best practices:

+- **terraform fmt**: For consistent code formatting
+- **tflint**: To catch errors and enforce best practices before applying changes
+- **tfsec**: To identify potential security issues in Terraform configurations
+- **infracost**: To estimate the monthly cost of AWS resources
+- **External modules**:
+  - Custom fork of EC2/RDS scheduler module for Auto Scaling Groups, EC2 and RDS instances ([terraform-aws-ec2-rds-scheduler](https://github.com/thusspokedata/terraform-aws-ec2-rds-scheduler)) (fixed security issues)
+  - Random module for generating unique S3 bucket names
+- **Security**: KMS for encryption, IAM for access management, VPC for network isolation
+- **Secrets Management**: AWS Secrets Manager for sensitive application configuration

 ---